Poor-quality data: a major obstacle in Machine Learning

 In conclusion...

 Data quality is an essential pillar in the success of your AI projects.
 Errors in annotation, biased data and missing information can jeopardize the reliability of ML models.
-By following best practices such as image, video and text annotator training, data validation and continuous monitoring, data scientists and other AI developers can maximize the value of their ML initiatives and avoid many of the pitfalls associated with data preparation.
+By following best practices such as training image annotators, video and text annotators, data validation and continuous monitoring, Data Scientists and other AI developers can maximize the value of their ML initiatives and avoid many of the pitfalls associated with data preparation.